AndrewHakmi/Nexus/FAQ.md

 </details>

 <details>
-  <summary>This model's maximum context length is X tokens, however you requested larger_then_X tokens</summary>
+  <summary>This model's maximum context length is "X" tokens, however you requested "larger_then_X tokens":</summary>
   Check that BROWSE_CHUNK_MAX_LENGTH is set correctly in the .env file.
 The default is 3000.
 <details>